M4RC02U1F4A4/external-secrets-vault-token-renewer/README.md

 Kube CronJob to renew tokens used by external-secrets

+###### This cron use healthchecks.io to monitor the cron status

-The CronJob needs a token that allows the renew via accessor passed via secret (can obviously be created using external-secrets)
+The CronJob needs a token that allows the renew via accessor passed via secret

 ```
+path "auth/token/lookup-accessor" {
+  capabilities = ["update"]
+}
 path 'auth/token/renew-accessor' {
   capabilities = ["update"]
 }